estrogencat/EeveeIPA/Files/common_issues.md

 New versions are released when compatible Spotify updates become available.
 Check the [releases page](https://github.com/estrogencat/EeveeIPA/releases) for the latest builds, or join the [Telegram channel](https://t.me/eeveespotify_hazel) for IPA downloads and updates.

+## CarPlay, Siri and Dynamic Island/Lockscreen

+To use CarPlay, you need to either install the tweak on a jailbroken device, use TrollStore, or have a paid certificate with a CarPlay entitlement.

+To use Siri, you need to either install the tweak on a jailbroken device, use TrollStore, or have a paid certificate with a Siri entitlement.

+If you're using a paid certificate, to navigate to a song from the lock screen, control center, or Dynamic Island, and to use Spatial Audio or Siri, change the app and bundle identifiers to match your provisioning profile.

 # Issues related to prebuilt IPAs

 In older builds from me, the WatchKit app was still present and caused some sideloaders to completely fail installing.
 This has since been fixed, but if you've found an older build from elsewhere then download the latest one available.